FxOmar/Nixify/CONTRIBUTING.md

 ## Questions

-If you have any questions or need further clarification, feel free to reach out to us through [GitHub Issues](https://github.com/FxOmar/Reqeza/issues).
+If you have any questions or need further clarification, feel free to reach out to us through [GitHub Issues](https://github.com/FxOmar/Nixify/issues).

-Thank you for contributing to Reqeza!
+Thank you for contributing to Nixify!